The Kardashian Kids - All Their Ages, Names And Who They Belong To

 These Are The Hidden Meanings Behind ALL The Kardashian/Jenner Kids' Names

-If you're confused about which Kardashian kid is which and how they're all related, we've got your ultimate guide to all of the famous offspring below.
+If you're confused about which Kardashian kid is which and how they're all related and just the Kardashian family tree in general, we've got your ultimate guide to all of the famous offspring below.

 Kim Kardashian and Kanye West's first baby, North West, was born on 15th June 2013 and she is the eldest of their three children.
 She is sister to Saint and Chicago West and is cousins with the rest of the next generation of the Kardashians.